-If you missed this post on Instagram or you’re new around here – surprise!
-My husband Jared and I are expecting our first baby in July 2020.
-Along with many blessings, I was experiencing some pretty serious food aversions in my first trimester.
+If you missed, my husband and I welcomed our baby girl, Madi Jo, in July 2020.
+While my pregnancy was full of many blessings, I also experienced some pretty serious food aversions in my first trimester.
 The biggest one really being meat, which was weird for me!
-A few weeks ago, I finally made this venison stew.
-I tried it, and it is still my favorite meal I’ve eaten since finding out I was pregnant.
+Once my aversions calmed down, I finally made this venison stew.
+I tried it, and it is still my favorite meal I ate while pregnant.
 Go figure!

 The meat gets fall-apart tender and the stew is PACKED with nourishing veggies and a rich and flavorful broth.
 The recipe is identical to the insanely popular recipe I wrote a few years ago for Instant Pot Venison Stew.
 It’s just adapted for making on the stovetop, which sometimes I prefer.
 There’s something about stew simmering on the stove, you know?
 But, if you’re an Instant Pot lover and you’re short on time, make sure you check out that method, too.

 How do you get venison to be tender in stew?

 This is one of my most frequently asked questions.
 And for you, I have two tips.

 Sinew is the silvery connective tissue that you see running through your venison.
 When it isn’t removed, it causes venison to curl up like a rubber band and get really tough.

 I love stew because you can cut venison into small, bite-sized pieces and remove the sinew as you go.
 This helps each bite of venison to be ultra-tender.